-Node Group, Node Layout Group, Node Hierarchy, and CI Collection
+Node Group, Node Layout Group, Node Hierarchy, and CI Collection node groups as hidden.

 In OM, you can group nodes into node groups, which can be used for mass policy deployment and mass tool execution, as well as for defining user responsibilities and filtering the events.
-You can mark node groups as hidden.
+You can mark

-In OMi, tool execution is done on CIs, mass policy deployment is replaced by manual or automatic RTSMbased aspect deployment, and user responsibilities are defined by using views.
+In OMi, tool execution is done on CIs, mass policy deployment is replaced by manual or automatic RTSM-based aspect deployment, and user responsibilities are defined by using views.
 Therefore, the only use case where node groups can be beneficial is filtering the events.